 In the next instalment of the series, Exploration Architecture founder Michael Pawlyn explained how biomimicry allows architects to have a positive impact on the environment.

-In the coming weeks, we will be broadcasting a live workshop with Mamou-Mani, as well as publishing a series of videos profiling the work of cutting-edge architects and designers including DS Automobiles design director Thierry Metroz and New York design duo Birsel+Seck.
+In the coming weeks we will also be publishing a video profiling the work of DS Automobiles design director Thierry Metroz.